Coaching People to Be Like You? Here’s Why That’s a Big Mistake

 No two coaching conversations should be alike—because no two people are alike

-Here’s a scenario that might sound familiar: You have a great coaching conversation with one of your sales reps.
+By Joyce Hames Here’s a scenario that might sound familiar: You have great coaching conversations with some of your sales reps.
 When you ask about the results they’re celebrating, they can’t wait to list them all out.
 You focus in on what they need to do next and what outcomes they need to achieve, and then you quickly move into action steps and goals to take them to the next level.
-The rep makes some quick decisions—even cutting you off before you can finish!—and leaves fired up and ready to go rack up some more wins.
+The reps makes some quick decisions—even cutting you off before you can finish!—and leave fired up and ready to go rack up some more wins.

-The very next day, you meet with another sales rep with a similar track record and performance history.
+The very next day, you meet with other sales reps with similar track records and performance history.
 But even though you follow the same coaching approach, the experience couldn’t be more different.
 The person seems defensive when you ask about their big wins for the week, like you’re trying to catch their mistakes.
 When you move into a discussion of next steps and goals, they’re hesitant to make any changes or commit to the timeframe.
 Most of all, they’re worried about how any new plans might affect their client relationships.
 They don’t seem fired up; instead, they want to go back over everything again, step by step.

-How could two coaching conversations, where everything seemed the same on paper, turn out so differently in practice?
+How can some coaching conversations, where everything seemed the same on paper, turn out so differently in practice?

 One Size Doesn’t Fit All